Many types of radishes are available all around the world, varying not only in appearance but also in size, shape, and taste.

 French Dressing radish has red skin with a white tip and pure flesh color.
 The flavor of this variety is peppery as well as zesty.

-In short, various types of radishes are available to provide you with a lot of minerals and vitamins.
+In conclusion, various types of radishes are available to provide you with a lot of minerals and vitamins.
 Don’t hesitate to pick your favorite for fighting a sort of health issues.